themouette/fossil-view/README.markdown

 To run local server, use the `npm start` command.

-To run test, use `grunt test` command.
+To run the test suite, use the `grunt test` command.